LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Results

+As mentioned in Section \ref{Methods-ablation}, the LCEN, LC, and LCL methods performed much more accurate nonlinear feature selection than LEN or the methods starting with EN (Table \ref{table_known_eqn_summary}, third and sixth columns).
+Moreover, the methods that start with the LASSO are considerably faster, a difference clearly visible with the larger ``CARMENES star data'' dataset (Table \ref{table_known_eqn_summary}, fourth column).
+Although LC performed perfect feature selection, the coefficients for the true feature it selected were significantly distorted, especially in the ``CARMENES star data'' dataset.
+Only LCEN and LCL consistently selected only the correct features with low coefficient errors in these experiments (Table \ref{table_known_eqn_summary}, second and third columns).

-The final experiments to validate LCEN's performance involve comparisons to other algorithms on real datasets from processes with unknown physical laws.
-As there is no (computational) way to validate the feature selection by models trained on these datasets, the main focuses of this section are investigating prediction errors and sparsities of different model architectures.
-The linear methods ordinary least squares (OLS), ridge regression (RR) \cite{Tikhonov-1963}, partial least squares (PLS) \cite{Wold-1975,Wold-1975-2}, LASSO, and elastic net (EN); the nonlinear ensemble methods random forest (RF) \cite{Ho-1995}, gradient-boosted decision trees (GBDT) \cite{Friedman-2001}, adaptive boosting (AdaB) \cite{Freund-and-Schapire-1997}; and the nonlinear methods support vector machine with radial-basis functions (SVM) \cite{Boser-etal-1992}, multilayer perceptron (MLP), MLP with group LASSO (MLP-GL\(_1\)) \cite{Scardapane-etal-2017}, and LassoNet \cite{Lemhadri-etal-2021} were compared with LCEN.
-To clarify our design choices and the relevance of each individual part of the LCEN architecture, ablation tests are performed with many of the datasets tested here in Section \ref{Appendix_ablation} of the Appendix.
+The final experiments to compares the performance of LCEN to other algorithms on real datasets from processes with unknown physical laws.
+As there is no (computational) way to validate the feature selection done by models trained on these datasets, this section focuses on investigating the capabilities of LCEN as a machine learning algorithm by comparing the prediction error and sparsity of different models.
+Thus, despite the fact that feature selection metrics such as discovery rates or MCCs would be of interest, it is impossible to obtain those metrics for these empirical datasets.
+Ordinary least squares (OLS), ridge regression (RR) \citep{Tikhonov-1963}, partial least squares (PLS) \citep{Wold-1975,Wold-1975-2}, LASSO, elastic net (EN) \citep{Zou-and-Hastie-2005}, SCAD \citep{Fan-and-Li-2001}, MCP \citep{Zhang-2010}, random forest (RF) \citep{Ho-1995}, gradient-boosted decision trees (GBDT) \citep{Friedman-2001}, adaptive boosting (AdaB) \citep{Freund-and-Schapire-1997}, support vector machine with radial basis functions (SVM) \citep{Boser-etal-1992}, fastSparseGAMs (FS-GAMs) \citep{Liu-etal-2022}, multilayer perceptron (MLP), MLP with group LASSO (MLP-GL\(_1\)) \citep{Scardapane-etal-2017}, and LassoNet \citep{Lemhadri-etal-2021} were compared with LCEN.
+To clarify our design choices and the relevance of each individual part of the LCEN algorithm, ablation tests are performed with many of the datasets tested here in Section \ref{Appendix_ablation} of the Appendix.